People Management in the 21st Century (20 credits)

 Marketing Principles and Practice (20 credits)

-The aim of the module is to provide students with an introduction to marketing, its fundamental concepts and an overview of marketing practice.
-Students will cover the development of the marketing concept and examine the ways in which it differs from the production, product, and sales approaches to business.
-This will develop into a wider understanding of the differences between the operational role of marketing and how it is applied as an organisational focus and the impact of the marketing environment.
+The module is designed to provide you with an introduction to marketing, its fundamental concepts and an overview of marketing practice.
+You will learn how marketing differs from the production, product, and sales approaches to business.
+You will gain a wider understanding of the differences between the operational role of marketing and how it is applied as an organisational focus and the impact of the marketing environment.
 The module will define the main core marketing concepts, such as the marketing and services mix, consumer buyer behaviour, product development, market research and strategy, marketing communication, relationship and digital marketing.

 Economics (20 credits)

-The aim of the module is to introduce students to the fundamental economic issues stemming from the scarcity of resources.
-The relationship between business and the economic problem is analysed by means of micro and macroeconomic models to equip students with an understanding of decisionmaking at the levels of the market, the firm and the nation.
+The aim of the module is to introduce you to the fundamental economic issues stemming from the scarcity of resources.
+The relationship between business and the economic problem is analysed by means of micro and macro-economic models to equip you with an understanding of decision-making at the levels of the market, the firm and the nation.
 You will analyse the operation of the individual market by means of demand and supply models.
 You will appraise different markets and the dynamic nature of these markets regarding, perfect competition, monopoly, oligopoly and monopolistic competition.
 Students will be introduced to macro-economic affairs and will learn how to critically assess current developments in the U.K. and Europe, free market versus government intervention, fiscal and monetary policies and global economies.

 Management and Leadership (20 credits)

-The module explores the context within which management and leadership takes place; the historical context within which the fundamental principles of management arise; the context of the external environment which impacts on organisational strategy and may cause ambiguity in relation to organisational objectives, policies, working practices, ethical considerations and management approaches.
-It explores a range of different perspectives on management and leadership and focuses in on particular managerial/leadership issues that lead to ambiguities and problems.
+The module explores the context within which management and leadership takes place; the historical context within which the fundamental principles of management arise; the context of the external environment which impacts on organisational strategy, ambiguity in relation to organisational objectives, policies, working practices, ethical considerations and management approaches.
+You will explore a range of different perspectives on management and leadership with particular focus on particular issues.

 Project Management (20 credits)